Download our free SCADA tutorial.

 Whether you're new to our equipment or you've used it for years, DPS factory training is the best way to get more from your monitoring.

-Reserve Your Seat TodaySCADA stands for Supervisory Control And Data Acquisition, a computer system SCADA computer system gathers and analyzes real-time data.
+Reserve Your Seat TodaySCADA stands for Supervisory Control And Data Acquisition, a computer system.
+SCADA computer systems gather and analyze real-time data.
+SCADA applications rely heavily on accurately monitored control equipment to function effectively.
 Such systems were first used in the 1960s.

 One of the key processes of these systems is the ability to monitor an entire system in real-time.
 Data acquisition is responsible for that.
 It includes meter reading and checking the statuses of sensors.
+Collected data is integral to making informed decisions in SCADA applications.
 These data points are communicated at standard intervals depending on the system.

 SCADA monitoring equipment can also be seen as a system with many data elements called points.
 Each point is a monitor or sensor and these points can be either hard or soft.
+These elements ensure that control equipment operates easily in SCADA applications.
 A hard data point can be an actual monitor.
 A soft point can be viewed as an application or software calculation.

 In essence, this supervisory system has two elements.
 They are: